Moocar/logback-gelf/README.md

 [test.check](https://github.com/clojure/test.check).
 Tests are
 generated based on specs and then properties are asserted.
 It means that much more of the possible value space is tested.

+If you want to test interactively, you can start a repl using `mvn clojure:repl`, or if you want to connect via nrepl, use `mvn clojure:nrepl`

 V0.2 Changes
 ------------